ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 #### Export
-Data can be exported in different ways, JSON making most sense.
+Data and labels can be exported in different ways, JSON making most sense.
 There is also an API, which allows to automate the export process + parsing + dumping towards e.g. GCP.

 [https://labelstud.io/templates/time_series.html#Output-format-example](https://labelstud.io/templates/time_series.html#Output-format-example)